polleverywhere/rubygem/README.md

 # Poll Everywhere API Gem

-Integrate Poll Everywhere into your Ruby applications.
+The Poll Everywhere gem is the best way to integrate Poll Everywhere with your applications.

 # Getting Started